annieco29/wid_climate_change_datathon/BLANK_README.md

 <h3 align="center">Mapping Climate Change News Sentiment</h3>

   <p align="center">
-    The [Climate Risk Viewer](https://storymaps.arcgis.com/collections/87744e6b06c74e82916b9b11da218d28?item=1) is a tool built by the Forest Service to spacially identify climate-related risks.
+    The <a href="https://storymaps.arcgis.com/collections/87744e6b06c74e82916b9b11da218d28?item=1"f><strong>Climate Risk Viewer</strong></a> is a tool built by the Forest Service to spacially identify climate-related risks.
 Our Streamlit-based application is a new take that also maps climate risk by identifying climate change related news articles by geographic location.
 In the application, a heatmap shows the quantity of climate change related articles with a negative sentiment.
 This tool will allow organizations like the U.S. Forest Service to view climate-related disasters and vulnerabilities using real-time news data.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />